crowdymous/crowdymous.github.io/_posts/2021-10-29-untraceable.md

 employee to reveal some data?
 What about a disgruntled employee taking and revealing some data? *Any* information the server knows the provider and its employees could potentially know as well.
 It is therefore at risk.

-The only way to avoid all these problems however is to *not route*.
+The only way to avoid all these problems is to *not route*.
 Without the routing, the server doesn't need to know anything at all, it is just a technical component that sits somewhere.
 Even if all the data that is available on it is stolen, leaked or collected, there is nothing there.
 Not even for a millisecond.
 No connections between devices, no contents, no contact lists, nothing.